We are ICIMOD, a unique intergovernmental institution leading the global effort to protect the pulse ...

 Stay up to date on what’s happening around the HKH with our most recent publications and find out how you can help by subscribing to our mailing list.

-The Rural Livelihoods and Climate Change Adaptation (Himalica) programme has been implementing a pilot project in Barshong Geog ...
+ICIMOD’s Rural Livelihoods and Climate Change Adaptation in the Himalayas (Himalica) pilot project in Myanmar has facilitated linkage between private ...